hroncok/viewstl/README.md

 Building
 --------

-To compile you'll need the opengl, glu, and glut libs and the gcc compiler for your system.
+To compile you'll need the admesh, opengl, glu, and glut libs and the gcc compiler for your system.
 Then run `make`.

 Using